Anonymouseyy/nanotebook/README.md

 This is when you will create the password you will use to log into your instance of Nanotebook.
 You can also follow the below instructions to reset your password if you forget it.

 Go to the `Consoles` tab and go into a `bash` console.
-Make sure you are in your Nanotebook directory.
+Make sure you are in your `nanotebook` directory.

 Run `python generate_password.py`